Logo

 Abigail Adams Betsy Ross

-Native American Storyteller
+Native American Storyteller - Female

-California Indian presentation that shows the beauty of our culture and ignites others to discover their own!
+This California Indian presentator shows the beauty of our culture and ignites others to discover their own.
 This unique program takes students on a journey into the lifestyle of the California Indian, in particular the Acjachemen Nation, which flourished in Southern California hundreds of years before the Spanish influx.
 She shares through stories and songs her people's indigenous tools, instruments, games and clothing.
 She includes how American Indians preserve their culture today by participating in Intertribal Pow wows.
 The children view traditional dances and even get the chance to participate.
 Students leave with a wonderful understanding of "environmentalism" and what it means to be "keepers of the earth."

 Hot Peppers Productions